I love the Hustle. I mean, I had years to read news that look so slick.

 How does the Hustle’s milestone referral work

 In order to make such a system to work, you have first to make it accessible to people.
-In the Hustle’s case, people can discover their ambassador program in two ways:
+In Hustle’s case, a person can discover their ambassador program in two ways:

 - Their dedicated landing page.